Solutions

 Additionally, if you get a lot of orders outside Amazon (for example, Walmart, eBay, Facebook, your own site), it will be easier and cheaper to manage all your orders from one fulfillment partner, rather than sending stock to many different places or using MCF (which is expensive).

-If you’re on the fence or just starting your business, choose FBA.
+If you’re on the fence between FBA or FBM, or just starting your business, choose FBA.
 However, consider using both, so you have one channel as a fallback in case the other has problems.
 If you don’t want to keep stock in both FBA and FBM at the same time, at least have a plan to be able to switch over, if necessary.

 How to Switch from FBA to FBM